4k5h1t/Ricing-on-Ubuntu/README.md

 - Enable Syntax Highlighting and Suggestions

 ## Current To Do List
+- Enable Blur
+- Keyboard Shortcuts
+- Gestures
+- Desktop Cube Alternative
+- Try to get system name as part of the prompt on terminal + cursor icon on terminal
 - Check if Live Wallpaper possible
-- Try to get system name as part of the prompt on terminal + cursor icon on terminal
 - Explore Zorin Connect
-- Gestures
-- Workspaces
 - Check Games compatibility
 - Check GPU Compatibiltiy
-- Keyboard Shortcuts